-The table above summarises the results of the analysis.
 There are two different perspectives in which the impact on the Scheme is analysed: firstly, if the impact materialises as an immediate climate shock and is immediately priced into markets resulting in a change to the current funding levels; and secondly, if the impact materialises through time.
-The impact of a shock is likely to be more material to the Scheme, as the earlier negative outcomes are priced in, the more impactful they are to a shorter-term path-dependent investor like the Scheme, whilst the investment portfolio is also expected to de-risk through time.
-Additionally, it has assumed that in a shock event markets would overprice the risk (as has been seen historically) which means a bigger initial impact before some of this impact unwinds in later years as markets recover.
-The analysis of projected (2035) funding levels shows that the impact of climate change can compound over time to produce noticeable differences in future funding and justifies the importance we attach to the issue.
+The impact of a shock is likely to be more material to the Scheme, as the earlier negative outcomes are priced in, the more impactful they are.
+Under the least impactful, 'Lowest common denominator' scenario, the analysis suggests a -3.2% reduction in Scheme funding, whilst under the most impactful, 'Inevitable policy response' scenario, a -12.1% funding impact.
+The 'Global coordinated action' and "Climate emergency" scenarios sit between these with respective impacts of -8.0% and -11.1% respectively.

+Secondly the analysis considers the longer term impact on the Scheme's projected (2035) funding levels which shows that the impact of climate change can compound over time to produce noticeable differences in future funding and justifies the importance we attach to the issue.